 I like to align a lot of my writing with the seasons, since I take a lot of inspiration from nature.
 Spring is usually a challenge for me, as I prefer darker themes and imagery.
 How do you make sunshine and budding flowers scary?
-I might be able to take some tips from a hugely successful horror movie that premiered last March.
+I might be able to take some tips from a hugely successful horror movie that premiered in March.

 Jordan Peele’s Us featured warm weather, picturesque settings, and children.
 Peele contrasts these elements with dark tunnels, and a nighttime confrontation between the protagonist’s family and terrifying, murderous versions of themselves.

 I can also take literary inspiration from some classic short stories.
 Charlotte Perkins Gilman’s The Yellow Wallpaper is centered around a sunny room.
 And of course, Shirely Jackson’s famously unsettling The Lottery, detailing the horrifying tradition of a small New England town each June.

 What’s your favorite springtime scare?